-1.6.1 In accordance with paragraph 15 of Schedule 1B to the 2006 Act this Constitution may be varied in accordance with the procedure set out in this paragraph.
-The Constitution can only be varied in two circumstances:

-- a) where the ICB applies to NHS England in accordance with NHS England's published procedure6 and that application is approved; and - b) where NHS England varies the Constitution on its own initiative, (other than on application by the ICB). - 1.6.2 The procedure for proposal and agreement of variations to the Constitution is as follows: - c) The Chair and/or Chief Executive may periodically propose amendments to the Constitution, which shall be submitted to the Board for approval.
-Agreed proposed changes will then be submitted to NHS England for approval. - d) Proposed amendments to this Constitution will not be implemented until an application to NHS England for variation has been approved.
+- 1.6.1 In accordance with paragraph 15 of Schedule 1B to the 2006 Act, this Constitution may be varied in accordance with the procedure set out in this paragraph.
+The Constitution can only be varied in two circumstances: - a) Where the ICB applies to NHS England in accordance with NHS England's published procedure6 and that application is approved - b) Where NHS England varies the Constitution of its own initiative (other than on application by the ICB). - 1.6.2 The procedure for proposal and agreement of variations to the Constitution is as follows:7 - a) The Chair and/or Chief Executive may periodically propose amendments to the Constitution, which shall be submitted to the Board for approval.
+Agreed proposed changes will then be submitted to NHS England for approval. - b) Proposed amendments to this Constitution will not be implemented until an application to NHS England for variation has been approved.

-1.7 Related Documents
+1.7 Related documents